mgschwan/blensor/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

    .. method:: getAxisVect(vect)

-      Returns the axis vector rotates by the objects worldspace orientation.
+      Returns the axis vector rotates by the object's worldspace orientation.
       This is the equivalent of multiplying the vector by the orientation matrix.

       :arg vect: a vector to align the axis.